Cook, Learn, and Share to Fight Hunger.

 Red grapefruit, with its stunning ruby-red flesh and captivatingly tart flavor, is a citrus fruit that deserves a starring role in your kitchen.
 More than just a breakfast staple, red grapefruit offers a complex flavor profile and vibrant color that can elevate savory and sweet dishes alike.
 Let's delve into the world of red grapefruit, explore its unique properties, and discover how to incorporate its juicy goodness into your culinary creations.

-A Citrus Gem with a Ruby Heart
+Red Grapefruit: A Citrus Gem with a Ruby Heart

 Red grapefruit stands out from its yellow counterparts due to the presence of anthocyanins, pigments also found in red berries, which contribute to its vibrant color.
 These pigments offer potential health benefits in addition to adding visual drama to your plate.

-Types of Red Grapefruit
+Types of Red Grapefruits

 The world of red grapefruit offers a range of delicious options, each with subtle flavor variations: